mffellay/mffellay.github.io/EEGpreview.md

 The first step is to record the signals through the 8 electrodes (channels) as comma separated values (.csv) ([record.py](https://github.com/mffellay/EEG/blob/main/filtering.py)).

-Then this .csv file is initialized and a 50Hz (Mains plug frequency) Notch filter is applied ([initializedata.py](https://github.com/mffellay/EEG/blob/main/initializedata.py)).
+Then this .csv file is initialized and a 50Hz (Mains plug frequency) Notch filter is applied.
+The plots show both the raw and the filtered signals ([initializedata.py](https://github.com/mffellay/EEG/blob/main/initializedata.py)).

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/samplesnotch.png" alt="notch">